 • Enclosure Panels: Where the gap between suspended ceiling and top of fume hood will expose ductwork and equipment, consider specifying removable enclosure panels to conceal dead space and neaten appearance.
 However, rooms without suspended ceilings rarely benefit from enclosure panels.

-• Walk-in Hood Floors: Specify either a stainless steel or epoxy resin floor in walk-in hoods, constructed so as to retain spills, but tapered to facilitate ease of move-in for roll-in items.
+• Floor Model Hoods: Specify either a stainless steel or epoxy resin floor constructed so as to retain spills, but tapered to facilitate ease of move-in for roll-in items.

 Base Unit Design Requirements